Dipak Kalra: Research projects

 This project, sponsored through the Innovative Medicines Initiative, comprises almost 50 academic partners and a dozen Pharma partners, developing a generic platform to provide harmonised views across multiple population health (cohort) data sets across Europe and geographically proximal EHR systems.
 The two initial clinical research areas are dementia and metabolic disorders.
-Dipak leads workpackages on semantic interoperability and ethics, and is a member of the business modeling task force.
+Dipak leads work packages on semantic interoperability and ethics, and is a member of the business modeling task force.